 NO REFUNDS if the course is run, including for illness/COVID

 Lower Gold Bar Pavilion shelter (10955 50 Street) unless otherwise notified by the instructor.
-Email will be sent day before as other locations may be used, such as Gallagher Hill.
+Email will be sent day before as other locations may be used such as Kinsmen.

-Equipment: Bring cross country ski poles, preferably 5 – 10 cm shorter than your regular classic length, but not mandatory, as longer poles will be better for the double poling drills; and ankle resistance bands.
+Equipment: Classic cross country ski poles and ankle resistance bands.
 A yoga mat will be beneficial.

 Instructor: Joy Mekechuk is a CANSI Level 3 Instructor.
 She is a Birkie Instructor, Edmonton Nordic Ski Club coach and avid Birkie racer.